 There are many modern adaptations of the Advent wreath, but they primarily symbolize the same thing.
 Our family uses white candles in our Advent wreath.

 Sometimes a large candle is lit in the center of the wreath to symbolize the birth of Christ, the Light of the world!

-Here at StoneGable, we practice lighting the Advent wreath and using it as a symbol of the true meaning of Christmas.
+At our home, we practice lighting the Advent wreath and use it as a symbol of the true meaning of Christmas.

 Advent itself is a time of “readiness”.
 It’s a time to reflect and prepare our hearts for Christmas Day.
-The day we celebrate the fulfillment of many prophesies about the Christ.
+The day we celebrate the fulfillment of many prophesies about how Christ.

 AND THE WORD WAS MADE FLESH AND DWELT AMONG US AND WE SAW HIS GLORY, THE GLORY OF THE ONLY BEGOTTEN OF THE FATHER, FULL OF GRACE AND TRUTH.
 John 1:14

 THEREFORE, THE LORD HIMSELF WILL GIVE YOU A SIGN; BEHOLD A VIRGIN WILL BE WITH CHILD AND BEAR A SON AND HE WILL BE CALLED IMMANUEL (WHICH MEANS “GOD WITH US”).
 Isaiah 7:14 and Matthew 1 22-23.

 There are many more fulfilled prophesies about the birth of Jesus, these are just a few.